What makes a great boxer

 After a career-ending injury, I found the dogs that had supported our barn healed my heart in ways nothing else could.
 I refocused my love for the human-animal bond through building working relationships with dogs, taking with me all of the skills, patience, and knowledge from my time with the horses.

 The Boxer breed encompasses everything I love so much about my warmbloods; robust, athletic, agile, powerful, and intelligent.
-A stallion that changed my life, Furioso, embodied all same traits that I strive to preserve in the boxer breed and his name serves as a constant reminder of what a true boxer should be.
+I began Furioso Boxers, named for a stallion that changed my life and who embodied all same traits that I strive to preserve in the boxer breed but quickly merged with Bimberg Boxers shortly thereafter.
+Today I am pursuing everything I love about this breed under the Bimberg name with Furioso qualities proudly embedded in every dog we produce.